 “Each client is different.
 I strive to understand each client’s needs and objectives, and then devise and implement strategies to attain them.”

-Brian Greene works with regulatory clients in several jurisdictions to achieve their energy objectives.
-Brian’s clients benefit from his deep knowledge of each state’s regulatory landscape, his experience practicing among various commissions, and his focus on his client’s bottom line and specific goals.
+Brian Greene works with clients to achieve their energy and business objectives.
+Brian’s clients benefit from his deep knowledge of each state’s regulatory landscape, his experience practicing among various commissions, his relationships with key regulatory personnel and his focus on his client’s bottom line and specific goals.

 Many of Brian’s clients are competitive retail suppliers of electricity and natural gas.
-Brian’s background in the retail energy space includes helping to draft many of the regulations for competitive choice throughout the Mid-Atlantic region.
+Brian helped draft many of the regulations for competitive choice throughout the Mid-Atlantic region, including in Maryland, D.C. and Delaware.
+His practice has evolved along with the growth in the retail energy space.
 Today, Brian assists clients with daily operational and compliance issues, and in regulatory proceedings, ensuring that his clients adhere to the very regulations that he helped draft.
-Through it all, Brian not only affords his clients the opportunity to be innovative and creative in developing and marketing new products and services, but also attempts to guide his clients past troublesome issues before they become rule infractions or operational impediments.
+Brian affords his clients the opportunity to be innovative and creative in developing and marketing new products and services and he attempts to guide his clients past troublesome issues before they become rule infractions or operational impediments.

-Brian frequently appears before commissions for a variety of other clients, including water utilities, a natural gas distribution company, demand response providers, and landowners in transmission line cases.
+Brian frequently appears before commissions for a variety of other clients, including water utilities, a natural gas distribution company, solar developers and landowners in transmission line cases.

-Brian takes pride in being an active member of the Richmond community..
-He serves on the board of the Jewish Community Federation of Richmond and also the Weinstein Jewish Community Center.
-Brian has served on the board of the Herb Cohen Memorial Fund — which has provided more than 200 scholarships since 2001 for kids to attend summer camps — since its inception.
-He also served for four years as the president of Rudlin Torah Academy, Richmond’s Jewish day school.
-Brian has been named to the Virginia Israel Advisory Board (VIAB) by the General Assembly of Virginia.
+Brian takes pride in being an active member of the Richmond community.
+He serves on the board of the Jewish Community Federation of Richmond and the Weinstein Jewish Community Center.
+He served four years as the president of Rudlin Torah Academy, Richmond’s Jewish day school.
+Brian was Vice President of the Herb Cohen Memorial Fund from its inception in 2001 through 2020.
+During that time, the Fund provided more than 400 scholarships for kids to attend summer camps.
+In 2019, The Virginia General Assembly named Brian to the Virginia Israel Advisory Board (VIAB).

 Energy Bar Association